Complain about an adviser

 - an adviser missing deadlines or failing to appear in court

-You can’t make a complaint about:
+You cannot make a complaint about:

 - how long your immigration application has taken